 Here it is the task of our SEO audit to develop new traffic sources and evaluate the current rankings.
 This is the only way you can open up keyword opportunities and increase the traffic of the website in the long run.
 Analyze what the competitors in front of you are doing better.
 This can be better content, a better tool or simply better backlinks.

 So as not to go beyond the scope of the article: Read my article post "With the keyword research to SEO success" through.
-There I will show you step by step how you can create a keyword research ...to be carried out.
-To open up new traffic sources.
+There I will show you step by step how to do a keyword research with the help of your current rankings in order to open up new traffic sources.

 What do you do when the traffic is stagnant?